Car ramming injures 10 people on French island, interior minister says

 He was taken into custody, BFMTV added.

-Authorities subsequently opened an investigation, according to the French Interior Minister Laurent Nuñez.
+Authorities subsequently opened an investigation, Nuñez said.
 France’s national anti-terror prosecutor’s office is also monitoring the case, BFMTV said.

-Ten passersby were injured, BFMTV said.
-At least two people are in a critical condition, the interior minister wrote in a post on X.
+Nuñez later told journalists at the site of the attack that officials need to search the suspect’s phone records to determine whether the case will evolve into an anti-terror investigation.

 Some of the survivors will be evacuated by helicopter to Poitiers, a city in mainland France, the mayor of Saint-Pierre-d’Oléron, Christophe Sueur, told BFMTV.
 There were no children among the injured, he added.